 Given this, the applicant proposes to comply with AR 1.4 of the policy, which relates to the provision of Affordable Housing.
-The applicant has provided confirmation of an affiliation with the National Rental Affordability Scheme (NRAS) through the Questus Organisation.
-The NRAS affiliation is recognised through the Housing Authority, who administers the funding contributions.
+The applicant has advised that one of the three dwellings will be nominated as affordable housing, and will be affiliated with the National Rental Affordability Scheme (NRAS) through the Questus Organisation.
+The NRAS affiliation is recognised through the Department of Housing, who administers the funding contributions.
 As the provision of affordable housing is incentivised by the City it meets the intent of the Policy.
+To ensure that the dwelling remains as affordable housing in the future, and will be binding to the present and subsequent land owners, additional conditions have been recommended.